Scalar conservation laws with stochastic forcing: Existence

 where

 Since tensor functions are dense in $L^2(\Omega\times[0,T])$, we obtain the weak convergence $x_n\to x$ in $L^2(\Omega\times[0,T])$.
-In particular, since the space of predictible process is weakly-closed, $x$ is predictible. \end{enumerate} At the limit $[n\to+\infty]$ in \refe{eq:kineticueta}, we obtain \refe{eq:kineticfpre}, so $f$ is a generalized solution to \refe{stoSCL} with initial datum $\mathbf{1}_{u_0>\xi}$.
+In particular, since the space of predictable process is weakly-closed, $x$ is predictable. \end{enumerate} At the limit $[n\to+\infty]$ in \refe{eq:kineticueta}, we obtain \refe{eq:kineticfpre}, so $f$ is a generalized solution to \refe{stoSCL} with initial datum $\mathbf{1}_{u_0>\xi}$.